 “It’s an immense privilege and mind-blowing experience to create and film a dance on Antarctica which will I hope bring people a little bit closer to understanding this enigmatic place, showing it off in a way that has never been done before.
 It is a world first; we have made history with this project, which is incredible.
 I am passionate about three things: making dance for spaces that are NOT theatres; campaigning for climate justice; and Antarctica, which, as a New Zealander myself, has always been a magical and somewhat mystical place to me”.

-Antarctica: The First Dance will be launched on Earth Day, 22 April 2018
+Antarctica: The First Dance was launched on Earth Day, 22 April 2018

 About this Artist